chrisgrieser/alfred-bibtex-citation-picker/README.md

 - `⌘ + L`: Preview the (unabridged) title, abstract, and list of keywords in Large Type.
 - `⌘fn + ↵`: Delete the entry from the BibTeX library (__Experimental__).
 	- ⚠️ This feature is untested with BiBTeX files created with apps other than BibDesk and Bookends.
 [Create an issue](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues) for problems with other apps.
+- __add entries to the BibTex library__: use the Alfred Keyword `+`, followed by a space and a DOI
+	- the DOI will be added to your library, with a properly formatted citekey (avoiding duplicates with existing library, etc.)
-	- Note that this feature does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/), since the plugin does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.
+- Note that adding & removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/), since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.

 ### Literature Note Actions
 - Add `*` to any __search__ query to filter only for entries with literature notes, e.g. `* grieser` will search for entries from "Grieser" with literature notes.
 Can be combined with other queries (see: [smart queries](#search)).